TimurRybakov/ConfigurationRepository/src/ReloadableConfiguration/README.md

 ```
 dotnet add package ReloadableConfiguration
 ```

+### Usage:

+- The source of reloadable configuration repository provider should have `PeriodicalReload` property set to `true`.
+This may be done by calling `WithPeriodicalReload()` extension method on source configurator.
+- A `ConfigurationReloader` hosted service should be registered in service collection using `AddConfigurationReloader()` extension method.

+### Examples:

 The following sample explains how to define a configuration repository that is periodically reloaded to update it\`s configuration if provider data changes.
 A working example you may find in [ReloadableRepository.ParsableInMemory sample project on github](../../samples/ReloadableRepository.ParsableInMemory).
 ```csharp
 using ConfigurationRepository;